Processors

 The Bus

-The bus contains a number of lines (around one hundred in many modern processors).
+The bus contains a number of lines (over one hundred in many modern processors).

 Address and Data Lines